mozilla-conduit/suite/README.md

 1. Change the desired setting.
 1. Run `docker compose run phabricator dump > demo.sql` to dump the database.
-1. Edit `demo.sql` and delete the extra shell output at the beginning and at the end of the file.
+1. Edit `demo.sql` and delete the extra shell output at the beginning of the file.
 1.  `$ gzip demo.sql`
 1.  `$ mv demo.sql.gz docker/phabricator/demo.sql.gz`
 1. Submit a [PR](https://github.com/mozilla-conduit/suite/pulls) with